Search

 Sticky Rice Stuffed Japanese Pumpkin Instructions

-To prepare the ingredients:
+1. Prepare the ingredients:

-• Rinse the sticky rice, and soak it in water for 2 hours.
+• Rinse the sticky rice and soak it in water for 2 hours.
 Drain.

-• Rinse the dried shrimp, and soak it in water for 1 hour.
+• Rinse the dried shrimp and soak it in water for 1 hour.
 Drain.

-To par-cook the filling:
+2. Cook the filling:

-To steam the stuffed Japanese pumpkin:
+3. Steam the stuffed Japanese pumpkin:

 • Stuff the filling inside the Japanese pumpkin.

 • Lightly brush a layer of avocado oil all over the pumpkin.
-(The oil will protect the skin during steaming, so it will continue to have a shiny surface.)

 Leave a Comment